dshanley/contentcamel.io/hugo/content/_index.md

   class: section-sync
 - headline: Rapid rollout and fast adoption
   textline: |
-    Most sales enablement tools and content management solutions are overly complicated and too complex to quickly roll out to your team.
+    Most **sales enablement tools** and content management solutions are overly complicated and too complex to quickly roll out to your team.

-    With Content Camel as your sales enablement tool, you'll give everyone access to content that converts -- wherever they are working -- with our Chrome Extension.
+    With **Content Camel** as your sales enablement tool, you'll give **everyone access to content that converts** -- wherever they are working -- with our Browser Extensions.

+    Zero training overhead and easy set up mean that you can get started today.

     [Learn more →](/tour/)
   visual: